strangerstudios/memberlite/README.md

 ###Changelog
+**2.0.3.5**
+* BUG: Fixed current_user level class on compare_table layout in membership levels shortcode.
+* BUG: Fixed notie when bbpress is not activated for memberlite_page_title function

 **2.0.3.4**
 * SECURITY: Now using get_search_query() and the_search_query() to prevent XSS issues in h1s and breadcrumbs on search results pages.
 (Thanks, retr0)
 * ENHANCEMENT: Tweaks to checkout page CSS.